 Other areas of counselling I deal with

-Please contact me for advice or help with your issue.
+Please contact me for advice or help or simply come along for a chat

-Making a relationship work, Being a father, Spirituality, our own relationship with our bodies are further areas of interest.
+Making a relationship work, Being a father, Spirituality, our own relationship with our bodies, and the experience of adult orphans are further areas of interest.

 To make an appointment you can either: